Anosov representations acting on homogeneous spaces: domains of discontinuity: Maximality

 \begin{rem} Proposition \ref{prop suf condition for dynamical relation symmetric case} takes inspiration from \cite[Lemma 3.8]{SteIDEALS}, which proves a similar statement in the case $\h=\p_{\theta'}$.
 That result guarantees a dynamical relation between $x$ and $x'$ in $\f_{\theta'}$ provided that but with no minimality assumption on these relative positions.
 Note that when $\h=\p_{\theta'}$ one has $\mu(\h)=\liea^+$, therefore the condition $\mu(\h)\cap \tn{int}(\cone)\neq\emptyset$ is always satisfied.

-We observe that in our current setting some further assumption on the relative positions $\pos(\xi_-,x)$ and $\pos(\xi_+,x')$ is actually needed.
+If $\h$ is symmetric a further assumption on the relative positions $\pos(\xi_-,x)$ and $\pos(\xi_+,x')$ is needed.
 For instance, consider $\x\cong\PSL_3(\rr)/\mathsf{PSO}(2,1)$.
-There are two relative positions $\mathbf{p} \neq \mathbf{p}' $ which are not minimal nor maximal, fixed by $w_0$ and transversely related (c.f.
+There are two relative positions $\mathbf{p} \neq \mathbf{p}'$ which are neither minimal nor maximal, fixed by $w_0$ and transversely related (c.f.
 Figure \ref{fig: intro}).
-We might then have but Lemma \ref{lem: for domains of discontinuity} forbids the possibility of having a dynamical relation between $x$ and $x'$. \end{rem}
+We might then have But $\bfp$ is transversely related to the minimal position, so Lemma \ref{lem: for domains of discontinuity} forbids the possibility of having a dynamical relation between $x$ and $x'$. \end{rem}

 \begin{rem} The assumption $\m\subset\h$ in Proposition \ref{prop suf condition for dynamical relation symmetric case} might look unnatural.
 However, Example \ref{ex: MsubsetH is needed for dynamical relation} below shows that it is necessary, as it showcases an example of a $\zz$-action on the group manifold $\SL_2(\rr)$ for which our domains of discontinuity are not maximal.
 We mention that the same idea can be used for other word hyperbolic groups and group manifolds (e.g. $\SL_3(\rr)$) to construct domains of discontinuity which are larger than the one given by Theorem \ref{thm: dod for anosov}, as long as there is a consistent way to remove ``refined bad" positions.
 This can be done if the limit curve lifts to a finite cover $\widetilde\f$ of the flag manifold, by considering relative positions in $\g\backslash(\widetilde\f \times \x)$ instead of $\g\backslash(\f \times \x)$, similarly to the situation in \cite{SteTreORIENTED}. \end{rem}